arshsinghphd/FakeNewsClassifier/README.md

 PROJECT TITLE:<br>
 Fake News Classifier

+SKILLS:<br>
+In this project I demonstrate the knowledge and understanding of building Deep Neural Network models using keras for Natural Language Processing.

 <details>
 <summary>ABOUT ME</summary>
 I am Arsh Singh, my PhD is in Applied Microeconomics, and I am interested in applied data science.